Free Walking Tour Berlin

 The End of the War in Europe

-The race to Berlin reached its conclusion with the unconditional surrender of Nazi Germany on May 8, 1945.
-This date is now known as Victory in Europe (VE) Day.
-The Soviet Union and the Western Allies celebrated their joint victory, effectively ending World War II in Europe.
+The Berlin race for the surrender of Nazi Germany ended May 8, 1945, with unconditional surrender.
+Now this date is known as Victory in Europe (VE) Day.
+The victory ended World War II in Europe with the jointly celebrated victory of the Soviet Union and the Western Allies.

 Conclusion